Skip to main content

 New vs Returning Wallet Classification

-Not every wallet whose first observed transaction falls within our data window is genuinely new to the protocol.
+Not every wallet whose first observed transaction falls within the data window is genuinely new to the protocol.
 Some transaction types require prior on-chain state --- for example, you cannot close a position without first having opened one.

 Entry-point transaction types (can genuinely be a first interaction):